-Hearings Officer Comments: The proposed Central Residential designation is more supportive of these policies by increasing the inventory of commercial space in an area that is well served by a developed multi-modal transportation network.
+City Council Findings: The proposed Central Residential designation is more supportive of these policies by increasing the inventory of commercial space in an area that is well served by a developed multi-modal transportation network.
 The level of residential density allowed under the proposed designation is also more transit-supportive than that allowed under the existing Central Residential designation.
 Overall, the proposed Central Residential designation allows a higher and better use that is appropriate for the Site given the area's well developed public infrastructure system and the increasing higher density residential and commercial development that is occurring along the N Williams/N Vancouver corridor.
-The Hearings Officer found the Central Residential designation is more supportive of these Policies than the existing Medium Density Multi-Family designation.
+City Council finds that the Central Residential designation is more supportive of these Policies than the existing Medium Density Multi-Family designation.